freerange/site/soups/blog/say-hello-to-timmy-printface.snip.markdown

 The API
 --------

 The [#blue api][api] takes these messages, which have previously been trapped in your phone like prehistoric insects in amber, and liberates them.
-Until you've done it (and unless you're a bit of a geek), you probably can't imagine the strange novelty of being able to run a <tt>curl</tt> command and suddenly be able to <tt>pipe</tt> your SMSes around on your normal computer.
+Until you've done it (and unless you're a bit of a geek), you probably can't imagine the strange novelty of being able to run a `curl` command and suddenly be able to `pipe` your SMSes around on your normal computer.

 It's like the first time you realised you could program, making a computer do whatever you can imagine and then describe; suddenly things become *possible*.